scferro/scferro.github.io/_projects/(00) autonomous_rc_car.md

 <br>

 ### Overview
-For this project, I built an autonomous RC car from scratch and programmed it to drive autonomously.
+For this project, I built an autonomous car robot from scratch and programmed it to drive autonomously.
 I created a set of ROS 2 packages it to allow the car to drag race with traction control, drive from point to point, and race laps.
 I also used NVidia Isaac Sim to create an environment for testing and tuning new code before deploying it on the robot itself.

 ### Video Demo